Make No Bones About It… It’s Back!

 I should note where the new collection is housed… Trust me on this: You will never, ever, ever find this place without a detailed map or a helpful and knowledgeable guide.
 Since you must park in the visitor’s lot and enter the “Main Entrance,” the way to the collection is a series of twists, turns, multiple elevator rides and walks down hallways that appear to lead to nowhere.
 It’s in the sub-basement near the maintenance offices.

-If you were allowed in the “Front Entrance,” it only required a short walk to an elevator and then that final walk down the hallway-to-nowhere.
+If one were allowed in the “Front Entrance,” rather than the “Main Entrance,” it would only require a short walk to an elevator and then that final walk down the hallway-to-nowhere.
 (The Front Entrance is where the Holup sculptures are hidden from the public.)

 The hospital is very kind to grant space to the Medical Society, so we can’t complain.
 It must be noted, however, that the space is very, very small.
 Way too small to display the massive collection of old dental chairs and medical instruments that used to inhabit the old museum.